Zotaru/minishell/README.md

 [the best git hub for help on this project](https://github.com/vietdu91/42_minishell)

 ### Authors
-This project was created collaboratively by @Zotaru [Zotaru's github](https://github.com/Zotaru) and @Lxnchy [Lxnchy's page](https://github.com/Lxnchy) as part of the course requirements at 42 school.
+This project was created collaboratively by @Zotaru and @Lxnchy as part of the course requirements at 42 school (you can find our git hub under).

 <p align="center">
   <br/>